This item is currently on backorder. 16 to 18 weeks

 The back and seat look like a single sculptural element, the horizontal and vertical planes meeting with pleasing curves.
 The Vienna caning of the seat in some examples of the chair (others are upholstered with suspension webbing) draws a line back to 1950s Chandigarh, and contributes to the visual and physical lightness of the object.
 Like Jeanneret’s work in India, the Brutus chair is something strong and solid, but in this case, perspective is everything – the legs are elliptical, tapering down from the seat to the floor, and shaped like a rounded shark’s fin, so they look broad from one angle, and remarkably thin from another.
 As with the BassamFellows Tractor Stool, the legs are inserted directly into the seat with a large tenon.

-Chair shown in Oak with a Vienna Cane seat.
-The Brutus Armchair can be customised in a range of finishes and upholstery options, please enquire for more information.
+Chair shown in Walnut with a Vienna Cane seat.
+The Brutus Chair can be customised in a range of finishes, please enquire for more information.